selbekk/calidation/README.md

     setErrors: func, // callback accepting a diff object, updating field errors like setState in case this is needed.
     submit: func, // call this to programmatically trigger a submitted state
     submitted: bool, // flag showing whether the form has been submitted once or not
-    resetAll: func, // call this to programmatically trigger a full state reset }
+    resetAll: func, // call this to programmatically trigger a full state reset,
+    setValidators: func //can be used to set just-in-time validators, updates like setState }
 ```

 The `setField` function is used whenever you want to update a field outside of
 a typical `change` event.
-Pass an object with the diff you want to apply (like
+Pass an object with the diff you want to apply (like you would with
 React's `setState`), and it will update and reevaluate your form.

+`setErrors` works in a similar way, but for errors. i.e You want invalidate a field.

+`setValidators` can be used to add validators for this specific form/component

 ##### `config: object.isRequired`